luelencavalheiro/luelencavalheiro/README.md

 ### Hey, you!  👋

-🌱 I’m currently learning about Front-end. on Digital Innovation One.

 🎓 My background is in Marketing, I have a degree in Publicity and Advertising at Estácio de Sá.